 The IA process in all thirteen jurisdictions follows the same general format; there may be some variation in terminology/wording, but three key IA stages should have documents associated with them (although sometimes not all will be publicly accessible without an FOI):

-Proponent submits their ‘IA application’ document (environmental impact statement (EIS), project description, technical proposal, development application, etc.).
+Proponent submits their ‘IA application’ document (project description, technical proposal, environmental impact statement (EIS), development application, etc.).
 In some jurisdictions, a brief ‘project description’ is the first step to trigger the IA process, used for soliciting public comment/feedback and expert review before the full EIS application is made.
-It is also common for a regulating agency to respond to the first preliminary IA application made by proponents and request that the application is re-submitted with more information about certain aspects of the project;
+It is also common for a regulating agency to respond to the preliminary IA application made by proponents and request that the application be re-submitted with more information about certain aspects of the project;

 IA regulating agency produces an ‘effects assessment’ of the proponent’s IA application document (also known as a comprehensive study, assessment report, screening review, etc.);